Safe at School

 Federal law gives students the right to receive the diabetes care they need to be safe and participate in school activities just like any other child.
 Schools should provide the following:

-- Trained staff to monitor blood sugar (blood glucose) levels and administer insulin and glucagon
+- Trained staff to monitor blood glucose (blood sugar) levels and administer insulin and glucagon

 - Capable students permitted to self-manage their diabetes anytime, anywhere